nbaldy/DecisionTreeWrapper/README.md

 - Drops N/A values

-<b> Planned Improvements: </b>
+<b> Improvements I hope to make: </b>
-- The makeDecision is awful and I don't know why

-- Make Decision inverse_encodes target to return non-numerical attributes

 - Add Regression Tree back in

 - Visualize tree

-- MakeDecision accept text fields (?)

 - Better MakeDecision function

+- Target and attributes use different encoding and that's probably a bad